-The resulting lateral forces and moments generate two different modes of lateral engine vibration, the H-type and X-type vibration, as shown in Figure 6-5,
+The resulting lateral forces and moments generate two different modes of lateral engine vibration, the H-type and X-type vibration; refer to Figure 6-5, 6-7.

 The table of H-type and X-type vibration values is also provided in the following document: External forces and moments.